 Now, we have to factor in several things to determine a percentage for a declining lead quality.

 There are overall real estate market factors, such as, for example, lower inventory and fewer potential sellers that want to sell, which makes it harder for seller campaigns to convert.

 On the other hand, there are many buyers that may click much more on campaigns, and also convert into leads.

 But there was a phenomenon in pay-per-click campaigns during the pandemic.

 Many people being more at home not knowing what to do with their time tend to click more on ads and even convert into leads, but being less serious about their intent.

 So, how do we get these vague factors in a number so we can approach the percentage the costs per lead might have increased?

 Not much, actually.

 But you can determine the average cost per lead of 2019, 2020 and 2021, and get an average increase or decrease (unlikely) of the cost and apply that to the numbers we have already.

 This is by far not exact, since ideally I would have data from more than 10 years, but taking these three years into consideration, we see an increase of 17.8% from 2018 to 2019, and a 0% increase from 2019 to 2020.
 This makes an average of roughly 9%.

 The author hasn’t used Market Leader since 2015, so we can apply an average increase of 9% per year.

 On average, he paid $25 per lead that year.
 Applying the 9% per year would mean that you may pay roughly $42 per lead on average today.

-This wouldn’t be bad because it fairs well with the overall real estate conversion prospecting rates I analyzed in this article of mine.
+This wouldn’t be bad because it fairs well with the overall real estate conversion prospecting rates I analyzed in this article.

 Yes, it’s higher than most other methods I mention in the article, but still better than cold calling FSBOs for example.